StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/multi_distinct_count.md

 ## Examples

 Suppose there is a table named `test`.
-Query the category, and supplier of each order by `id`.
+Query the category and supplier of each order by `id`.

 ~~~Plain
 select * from test order by id;